This post may contain affiliate links. For more information, please see my disclosure policy.

 A DIY (and cheap) table, complete with instructions (Sorry!
 Link is no longer active)!
 I read through and decided that it looked easy enough and I would give it a shot.
 So with the help of my trusty good wood selector (a.k.a.
 Dad), I headed to Home Depot to get what I needed.
 Her instructions call for using 2×8 which definitely make her table sturdier.
 I decided I didn’t want my table to be that thick, and since we weren’t going to use it as much as our regular table (meaning less wear-and-tear), I went with 1x8s instead and built a frame underneath for support.

-Then I drilled pocket holes and added the support slats.
+Then I used a KREG Jig set to drill pocket holes and added the support slats.